-Staff who aren’t engaged often waste time, resources and effort as they’re not concerned with the wellbeing of the company.
-It is the engaged staff who are more willing to fix problems, and address concerns raised by managers and help fellow employees.
+Low levels of engagement lead to wasted time, resources and effort as staff are not focusing on the objectives of the organisation or needs of its customers.
+Engaged staff, on the other hand, are much more willing to fix problems, address concerns raised by their managers and help their fellow employees.

-The study surveyed 1,500 employees and found that only 29 per cent of respondents were fully engaged, while 26 per cent were disengaged.
-Obviously, this is an issue that urgently needs to be addressed.
+The study surveyed 1,500 employees and found that only 29 percent of respondents were fully engaged, while 26 percent were disengaged.
+This, along with many other similar studies, highlights an urgent issue that many organisations are facing.

 “Employees said that it is the personal relationship with their immediate supervisor that is the key.
 The attitude and actions of the immediate supervisor can enhance employee engagement or can create an atmosphere where an employee becomes disengaged,” the study explained.

-The research team worked together to identify the factors that affect employee engagement.
-The study turned up key three points, each of which deserve serious consideration.
+The research team worked to identify the factors that affect employee engagement.
+The study turned up three key areas, each of which are important contributions:

 - Company pride.

-Rather than apply traditional feedback models, businesses should consider Leaderskill’s form of 360 degree feedback survey that engages employees by providing low-threat, immediately usable feedback to managers.
-These surveys can boost faith in leadership as managers adjust their behaviours to meet the needs of their employees.
+Rather than apply traditional feedback approaches of putting numbers on managers, Leaderskill’s unique 360 degree feedback process engages employees by providing low-threat, immediately usable feedback to managers.
+These surveys can help to boost confidence in leadership as managers adjust their behaviours to meet the needs of their teams.